mozilla-services/antenna/docs/dev.rst

 For more comprehensive documentation or instructions on how to set this up in production, see documentation_.

-1. Install required software: Docker, make, and git.
+1. Install required software: Docker, just, and git.

 2. Clone the repository to your local machine.